Can a student earn dual credits for a course?

 What does enrolment in a 'schooling at home with CHEK ABC' program mean for a high school student?

-Upon enrolment, the CHEK ABC High School team contacts the family and student.
+Upon enrolment, the CHEK ABC high school team contacts the family and student.
 The student’s educational history, personal situation, goals, and family goals, are discussed and a course plan is set.
 The student is presented with several options regarding course delivery and timelines.
 Specialty teachers work directly with the student throughout each course.
 The student completes the work at home, and the CHEK ABC teacher provides all the feedback and assessment.

-What about Provincial Exams?
+What about provincial assessments?

-Where will students write Provincial Exams?
+Where will students write provincial assessments?

 If a student has difficulties in a subject, how can help be accessed?